zio/zio/docs/datatypes/contextual/index.md

 val effect = app.provide(loggingImpl)
 ```

-Most of the time, we don't use `Has` directly to implement our services, instead; we use `ZDeps` to construct the dependency graph of our application, then we use methods like `ZIO#provideLayer` to propagate dependencies into the environment of our ZIO effect.
+Most of the time, we don't use `Has` directly to implement our services, instead; we use `ZDeps` to construct the dependency graph of our application, then we use methods like `ZIO#provideDeps` to propagate dependencies into the environment of our ZIO effect.

-#### Using `provideLayer` Method
+#### Using `provideDeps` Method

-Unlike the `ZIO#provide` which takes and an `R`, the `ZIO#provideLayer` takes a `ZDeps` to the ZIO effect and translates it to another level.
+Unlike the `ZIO#provide` which takes and an `R`, the `ZIO#provideDeps` takes a `ZDeps` to the ZIO effect and translates it to another level.

 Assume we have written this piece of program that requires Clock and Console services: